keyboardDrummer/Miksilo/docs/_docs/deltas/delta-interactions.md

 We see that the continue statement has been translated to `goto <whileStart>`, which jumps to `label <whileStart>`.
 However, this skips over the increment statement `i++`, so our while loop never progresses and our program won't terminate.

 To solve this problem, one thing we could do is change the delta ForLoop, so that we put `i++` at the start of the while.
 Note that this requires other changes as well, which reduce the quality of the ForLoop compilation.
 Our ideology is that every delta should be self-centered, meaning it should be the best it can be, instead of accommodating for possible future deltas.
 We decide not to change ForLoop.
-Luckily with Blender, every problem can be solved with another delta.
+Luckily with Miksilo, every problem can be solved with another delta.

-The delta [ForLoopContinue](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/statements/ForLoopContinueDelta.scala) depends on both ForLoop and WhileContinue.
+The delta [ForLoopContinue](https://github.com/keyboardDrummer/Miksilo/blob/master/src/main/scala/deltas/javac/statements/ForLoopContinueDelta.scala) depends on both ForLoop and WhileContinue.
 It solves the above problem by transforming our initial program containing the for loop, so that it becomes:

 ```java
 for(int i = 0; i < 3; i++) {